deonpollard/HSO/README.md

 ## Operations

 1. Offload behaviour is driven from a YML configuration file.
-If none specified it assume there will be a config file called dmp_config.yml
+If none specified it assume there will be a config file called `dmp_config.yml` in the runtime folder.
+   If not processing will stop with an error.
+2. Optionally a YML configuration file can be selected by specifying a run-time paramater and path to the file `-c="c:\path\myconfig.yml"`
+   This way every runtime instance can be driven from different parameters

+### configuration file